mirinez/business-card/README.md

 ### About

-Personal business card built with HTML - CSS.
-Designed to match the portfolio's aesthetic — minimal, clean, and developer-flavoured.
+Personal business card built with HTML / CSS.
+Designed to match the portfolio's aesthetic, minimal, clean, and developer-flavoured.

 ---